How to use YouTube for WCS learning

 YouTube has been the best and worst thing to happen to West Coast Swing.
 Best thing because it has given the dance (and the pros on the leading edge of the dance) global exposure and fame.
 Our famous WCS improv video from 2007 is almost at 2 million hits, and is the video, if not one of the videos that people constantly tell us was what hooked them on trying WCS.

-But YouTube has been the worst thing to happen to learning WCS.
-Because people can teach themselves a wide variety of other skills and stuff on YouTube, they assume they can teach themselves West Coast Swing too <audible collective sigh>.
+But YouTube has also been the worst thing to happen to learning WCS.
+Because it’s so easy to teach yourself a wide variety of other skills and stuff on YouTube, some people assume they can teach themselves West Coast Swing too <audible collective sigh>.
 We all know this dance demands a specific and unusual type of connection that needs to be felt, not just seen.
 But new dancers or dancers from other styles drastically underestimate or ignore this element.

-The downside to any video learning is the lack of feedback.
-You might “learn” a new pattern, technique, or styling, but until you get a chance to try it on a live partner in a practice setting (not a social dance), you won’t have the context to put it to use or get the feedback that it feels ok.
-Instructional videos are really meant to supplement your live learning.
-Beginners are especially vulnerable, since some people’s egos lure them to videos that are too advanced for them.
-The best way to use instructional videos at any level is to study them first, then take the material you are working on to a live instructor to get feedback and guidance.
-A fun way to approach this is to bring your video player to your peer practica and all work on the new material together (ideally with the guidance of an instructor).
+The main downside to any video learning is of course the lack of feedback – both from a partner and from a teacher.
+You might “learn” a new pattern, technique, or styling, but until you get a chance to try it on a live partner in a practice setting (not a social dance), you won’t have the context to put it to use or get the physical or verbal feedback that the connections of it feel ok.

 The videos that are most prevalent online are not instructional.
 They’re not even workshop recaps.
-They’re mostly routines, with some JnJ/Strictlies.
-These really should be in two categories, as they really are two totally different animals.
+They’re mostly routines, with some Jack&Jills/Strictlies.

 Jack & Jills and Strictly Swings